Cloudflare Turnstile

 return { success: false, error: "Captcha verification failed" };

-The only other knobs are the widget options (size, appearance) and the mode, which you set in the Cloudflare dashboard.
-There is no score threshold to adjust.
+}That's the whole pattern.
+The only other knobs are the widget options (size, appearance) and the mode you set in the Cloudflare dashboard.
+There's no score threshold to adjust.

 Content Security Policy

 The widget loads a script and an iframe from https://challenges.cloudflare.com.
-The Content Security Policy (CSP) — the browser rule that lists which outside domains a page may load — already allows this in next.config.ts:
+The Content Security Policy, the browser rule that lists which outside domains a page may load, already allows this in next.config.ts:

 `script-src 'self' 'unsafe-inline'${isDev ? " 'unsafe-eval'" : ""} https://challenges.cloudflare.com`,